plotly/dash-sample-apps/.github/ISSUE_TEMPLATE/app-lifecycle.md

 ---

 # App name
-dash-recession-report

 # App
-- [x] This app is currently deployed on Dash Gallery: [deployment URL]
+- [ ] This app is currently deployed on Dash Gallery: [deployment URL]
 - [ ] This app is new

 # Source code repository